COSTA RICA FAMILY ADVENTURE HOLIDAY

 On this tour, travel by boat into the steaming jungle and waterways of Tortuguero in search of monkeys, toucans & turtles; immerse yourselves in the pristine rainforests of Sarapiquí; visit the Arenal with its smoking top and unique lava landscapes; get lost in the cloud forests around Monteverde; finally embrace amazing seafood and memorable sunsets on the beaches of Manuel Antonio.
 Add extra bragging rights by opting in to additional activities such as zip wiring, white water rafting, canyoning, kayaking, horse riding and sailing.
 Embrace and enjoy this fabulous country.

-- Flights: Flights from UK to San Jose (SJO)
+- Flights: International return flights from UK to San Jose (SJO)

 - Transport: Private mini-van transfers between all destinations except Arenal to Monteverde which is a shared jeep-boat-jeep transfer and San Jose to Tortuguero which is a shared boat transfer